Piotrekol/CollectionManager/README.md

 To start downloading missing maps from all loaded collections:

 Go to the top menu, select `Online > Download all missing maps`, select a directory to download to, then enter in cookies.
-To get your cookies follow this [Tutorial](https://streamable.com/lhlr3d).
-Make sure you logged in to your osu! account and when copying the cookie, get the entire string after `cookie:`.
-Do not use `set-cookie:` or any other headers.
+To get your cookies follow this [Tutorial](https://streamable.com/lhlr3d) for getting cookies on Chrome (it should be nearly the same on all browsers).
+Make sure you logged in to your osu! account and when copying the cookie, get the entire string after `cookie:`. **Do not use `set-cookie:` or any other headers.**

 **DO NOT** share these cookies with anyone else.
 They contain temporary information for your browser to **access your account** which is required for downloads.